swfiua/gotu/docs/abhot.rst

 observations of the universe.

 Black holes were barely discussed by Hoyle.

-30 years later, the Big Bang is taken as an assumption and much of the book is about the similarities between the beginning of time at a Big Bang.

 By 1988, the theory is firmly established, with observations such as the Cosmic Microwave Background having been taken as confirmation of